100 years on - Tips for employees to resolve issues of equal pay

 - Speak to a male colleague who is doing the same job and ask them if they are willing to disclose how much they are being paid.
 Employers may say that pay rates are confidential but it is not unlawful to talk about salaries.

-- If you are unable to obtain the information informally from a colleague to disclose this information then you could ask your employer.
+- If you are unable to obtain the information informally from a colleague willing to disclose this information, then you could ask your employer.

-- If you are unable to resolve the matter informally then you can raise a formal grievance setting why you believe you should be paid the same as your male counterpart.
+- If you are unable to resolve the matter informally then you can raise a formal grievance setting out why you believe you should be paid the same as your male counterpart.
+Ask for your employers formal grievance policy.

 - Consider some form of mediation service if you are unable to resolve the matter through a formal grievance process.

-- The last resort is an employment tribunal claim and Tesco employees are likely to have the backing of their union.
+- The last resort is an employment tribunal claim.
+Tesco employees are likely to have the backing of their union, but you can seek help through ACAS, your trade union, or a Solicitor.